juxor/afaq/markdown/secH3.md

 rhetoric.

-This vision of "socialism" being rooted in party power over the working class was the basis of the Communist International's resolution of the role of the party.
+This vision of "socialism" being rooted in party power over the working class was the basis of the Communist International's resolution on the role of the party.
 This resolution is, therefore, important and worth discussing.
 It argues that the Communist Party _"is **part** of the working class,"_ namely its _"most advanced, most class-conscious, and therefore most revolutionary